toniher/SemanticDataImport/README.md

 	$GLOBALS['smwgNamespacesWithSemanticLinks'][NS_SDImport] = true;
 ```

-Canonical namespaces are used.
-For Main namespace, we use "_" instead;

 ## SDImport interface

 There is a preliminary SDImport Special Page (```Special:SDImport```) that simplifies uploading content (especially for JSON pages)